 This quota is for high-achieving high school students with a minimum ATAR of 94 (or equivalent).

-School-leaver applicants to the Rural Assured Pathway who believe they fit the rural definition must submit the Eligibility form to HMS Admissions before the TISC closing date for first round offers.
-Refer to the TISC website for updated information on application timelines.
-Note that this form is in addition to applying via TISC by the deadline.
-TISC applications open early to mid-August each year.
-Contact the HMS Admissions team for further information.
+School-leaver applicants to the Assured Pathway who believe they fit the rural definition must submit UWA's Rural Eligibility form which will be available via the TISC application process.
+Note the TISC closing date for Podiatric Medicine and Pharmacy is late September; refer to the TISC website for up-to-date information on deadlines.
+TISC applications open early to mid August each year.
+Contact the Specialist Admissions team should you have further queries.

 Broadway UWA is designed to ensure access to UWA courses is available to the broadest range of students with the potential to succeed at university.
 The program aims to promote equity in the selection of students and increase diversity in the student cohort.